burninc0de/socialsox/README.md

 ## Project Notes

 > [!NOTE]
 > **This is a basic vanilla JavaScript proof of concept** built for a simple need.
+[Read the blog post about how and why I built it](https://andreklein.net/i-built-my-own-damn-crossposter-because-2025-social-media-is-a-fragmented-hellscape/).
 It may benefit from refactoring to React/TypeScript in the future.

 > [!TIP]
 > **Minimalist by design** - I have no plans to turn this into a super-app with endless features.
 For more advanced social media management tools, check out [Postiz](https://github.com/gitroomhq/postiz-app).